 I haven’t previously studied with the Open University.
 Can I still apply?

 Yes.
-The Certificate may be taken as a standalone programme and does not require you to enrol with OU.
+Creative Music Making may be taken as a standalone programme and does not require you to enrol with OU.

 I am an OU student, do I need a minimum level of prior credits?

-OU students pursuing degree study should have passed 120 credits at OU level 2 including A224 (or its predecessor A214), before embarking on the Certificate: The Practice of Music Making.
+OU students pursuing degree study should have passed 120 credits at OU level 2 including A224 (or its predecessor A214), before embarking on Creative Music Making.
 This is in line with the OU’s standard policy of requiring students to progress through the three stages of their degree in order.
-OU students who commenced their studies before Sept 2012 may not have taken 120 credits at level 2 but must still have passed A224 (or A214) before embarking on the Certificate.
+OU students who commenced their studies before Sept 2012 may not have taken 120 credits at level 2 but must still have passed A224 (or A214) before embarking on CMM.

 Do I need to be making music with others to apply?